ember-learn/ember-blog/source/2020-08-28-the-ember-times-issue-162.md

 If you're a Mirage.js user, you may want to take a look at [Tobias Bieniek's (@turbo87)](https://github.com/turbo87/) new blog post on the [simplabs blog](https://simplabs.com/blog/2020/08/28/testing-the-miragejs-setup/) that discusses testing your Mirage setup. 🎉

-If you have used Mirage for your testing environment you know how powerful it can be, the post covers a different sort of test involving Mirage – tests that test your Mirage API. 🤯  As the post points out, true end-to-end testing can be costly in time and complexity, another way to achieve a similar assurance that your mocked API is returning results similar to your real API is to test it.
+If you have used Mirage for your testing environment, you know how powerful it can be.
+The post covers a different sort of test involving Mirage – tests that test your Mirage API. 🤯  As Tobias points out, true end-to-end testing can be costly in time and complexity.
+One way to achieve a similar assurance that your mocked API is returning results similar to your real API is to test it.

 In the post, you'll find several helpful examples of how you might go about achieving a set of tests that test your Mirage responses.
 If you're a Mirage user you really should go give [the post](https://simplabs.com/blog/2020/08/28/testing-the-miragejs-setup/) a read.